stalexan/gomarkwiki/README.md

        Files can be ignored with the file source_dir/ignore.txt.
 Each line should be one regular expression that specifies file names to ignore.
-       For example, an ignore.ext with the line \.tmp$ will ignore all files with that end in .tmp
+       For example, an ignore.txt with the line \.tmp$ will ignore all files with that end in .tmp

 OPTIONS